-Each of these Golf Ball Tarts (S$10 per nine pieces) have a buttery crust enclosing handmade pineapple jam that’s smoother compared to the more fibrous pineapple filling of other brands.
+Alternatively, each of their Golf Ball Tarts is available in three packaging sizes, namely 20-piece bottle, 10-piece bottle, and 10-piece box.
+Each handcrafted spherical tart carries a buttery crust enclosing handmade pineapple jam that’s smoother compared to the more fibrous pineapple filling of other brands.

 Good news for those who out there who have a sweet tooth.
 The Chinese New Year Pineapple Tarts (S$15 per 25 pieces) from Mirana Cake House come with sweet, fresh and juicy pineapple filling.

 The entire piece melts in the mouth instantly with a smooth and savoury taste balanced with a buttery texture.
 The sweetness of the pineapple filling and the aroma of the buttery crust lingers with a pleasant aftertaste.

 Based on a hand-me-down family recipe, each batch from The Pine Garden is made by slowly cooking freshly grated pineapple.
 The Handmade Pineapple Tarts (S$27 per 30 pieces) came with a generous topping of pineapple jam on rich buttery pastry that crumbles in your mouth.

 Not overly buttery, the pineapple to tart ratio is stellar.